Diary, 2026

 Γορτυνίδα φίλαο νύμφην,

-you* loved the fairy* of Gortus,*
+you* loved the maiden* of Gortus,*

 ἐλλοφόνον